Born: June 10, 1819 - Ornans, Doubs, France

 "All I have tried to do is to derive, from a complete knowledge of tradition, a reasoned sense of my own independence and individuality."

-Gustave Courbet was central to the emergence ofin the mid-nineteenth century.
-Rejecting the classical and theatrical styles of the , his art insisted on the physical reality of the objects he observed - even if that reality was plain and blemished.
+Gustave Courbet was central to the emergence of Realism in the mid-nineteenth century.
+Rejecting the classical and theatrical styles of the French Academy, his art insisted on the physical reality of the objects he observed - even if that reality was plain and blemished.
 A committed Republican, he also saw his Realism as a means to champion the peasants and country folk from his home town.
 He has long been famous for his response to the political upheavals which gripped France in his lifetime, and he would die in exile in Switzerland when he was found responsible for the cost of rebuilding of Paris' Vendome Column.
-More recently, however, historians have also seen his work as an important prelude to other artists of early modernism such as and .
+More recently, however, historians have also seen his work as an important prelude to other artists of early modernism such as Edouard Manet and Claude Monet.

 Born in the summer of 1819 in the small rural town of Ornans, near the French Alps, Courbet grew up in a picturesque environment with a supportive family.
 He enjoyed vigorous physical activities, like swimming with his sisters in the Loue River and playing in the family's pastures and vineyards.
 At school Courbet relished being the center of attention and entertaining his classmates with his wit and charm.